rust-lang/rustfmt/Configurations.md

 ## Configuration file resolution

-As mentioned above, rusftmt searches for a `rustfmt.toml` or `.rustfmt.toml` in the directory it is run and all parent directories.
+As mentioned above, rustfmt searches for a `rustfmt.toml` or `.rustfmt.toml` in the directory it is run and all parent directories.

 If none of these directories contain such a file, both your home directory and a directory called `rustfmt` in your [global config directory](https://docs.rs/dirs/1.0.4/dirs/fn.config_dir.html) (e.g. `.config/rustfmt/`) are checked as well.